This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- While the peppers steam, bring large pot of water to a rolling boil.
+- While the peppers steaming, season the chicken on both sides with 1/2 teaspoon salt, a little bit of black pepper, and ground cumin.
+Set aside.
+Bring a large pot of water to a rolling boil.
 Season liberally with salt.
 Cook pasta until just shy of aldente, with fresh pasta this should only be about 3 minutes.
 Reserve about 1/2 to 3/4 cup of the starchy pasta water.
 Drain pasta.
 Set aside.

 - Once pasta is drained, add poblano cream sauce from the blender to the pot, along with remaining heavy cream, garlic, 1/2 teaspoon salt, and red pepper flakes.
 Bring to a boil and reduce to a simmer until slightly thickened, about 3 minutes.
 Add cooked pasta, sliced peppers, remaining 1/4 teaspoon salt, and corn.
 Toss until pasta has absorbed sauce.
+If needed, add some reserved pasta water to loosen the sauce up.
 Season to taste with salt and pepper.
 Garnish with chopped cilantro.

-- As the sauce cooks, heat a medium skillet to a medium heat.
+- As the sauce simmers, heat a medium skillet to a medium heat.
+Drizzle with 2 teaspoons of olive oil.
 Add chicken.
 Cook 3-4 minutes per side until cooked through.
-Sliced and serve on top of pasta.
+Slice the chicken and serve on top of pasta.
+Garnish with extra cilantro.

 Amy Reiley says